Natural Remedies for PMS Cramps, Bloating, & Physical Discomfort

 It’s also fun to chew on a few fennel seeds after a meal.
 It warms the digestive tract.
 If you experience any burping, acid reflux, or discomfort then please stop using.

 Ovulation occurs when estrogen peaks.
 Since estrogen is surging, you’ll want to make sure your body is efficiently metabolizing and eliminating the surplus of estrogen.
 Three days before ovulation and during PMS, add foods with high levels of the antioxidant glutathione to support a first stage liver detox.
-These foods will help in detoxing estrogen from your liver.
+These foods include organic Brussel sprouts, cabbage, broccoli, and kale and will help in detoxing estrogen from your liver.
 Having PMS symptoms such as bloating, a rise in temperature, headaches, and mood swings around ovulation is usually an indicator that estrogen is dominant in relation to progesterone.

-Every woman has the power to heal all PMS and hormonal symptoms by creating a lifestyle that includes the correct nutrient-dense foods that are hormonally balancing, to calm the mind, and to create an authentic lifestyle.
-By adding simple, hormonally healthy habits, the unbalancing habits will naturally drop.
+Every woman has the power to alleviate PMS cramps, bloating, and other hormonal symptoms.
+By adding simple, hormonally healthy habits, the unbalancing effects will naturally drop.
 Have fun exploring foods and lifestyle tools that bring you into balance!

 Featured image by Thanh Tran